 The IBA Caretakers Network, developed by Nature Canada on the Canadian Nature Network website, is designed to develop a strong network of IBA Caretakers across Canada.
 Establishing such a network will help Caretakers achieve their shared goal of ensuring the long term conservation of their IBAs for the benefit of birds, people and other wildlife that depend on these sites.

-- Connecting to nature through increasing Canadians awareness and appreciation of nature and engaging Canadians in activities for enjoyment and conservation; and
+Through increasing Canadians awareness and appreciation of nature and engaging Canadians in activities for enjoyment and conservation

 Since the release of the plan, the Canadian Nature Forum comprised of Provincial/ Territorial level nature federations or organizations and Nature Canada, has met to formalize relationships and establish a common work plan.
 This is a slow process but is proceeding.
 Presently common projects include the development of a caretakers network to monitor and steward Important Bird Areas, and educational initiatives focussing on young naturalists and new Canadians.